Here are some suggestions for where you can access support, supplies (such as delivery of food and sanitary items) or advice.

 - Pet owners may find useful help and advice, including information about local Vets here: https://www.facebook.com/BirminghamDogsSupportGrouo/

-Other health needs
+Other health and care needs

 MacMillan Cancer Support understand the need to support people with a diagnosis of cancer at the moment and have provided the following information: